rounakraj8/bidding-system/index.md

 #### This bidding system enables the users to place the bid for running auctions.

+##### An Auction have following attributes:
+1. Item Code - for which auction is running
+2. Minimum Base Price - This is starting bidding amount, no user can place the bid lesser than this defined price
+3. Step Rate - minimum amount difference b/w two consecutive bids.

+    For example, if a
+user placed the bid of 1000 /- INR then the next acceptable bid will be a minimum of 1000 + Step Rate.

+    If the step rate is 250 /- INR then the next acceptable bid should be >= 1250.
+4. Status -
+a.
+RUNNING: Only running auctions are the candidates of placing the bid
+b.
+OVER: Once auction is over then no user can place the bid on the corresponding item

+5. User Bids - All user bids should be recorded whether it was accepted or rejected.

 ### Tech Stack:
 1. *Programming Language* - **Java (11)**